O5ten/flow-soapui-plugin/README.md

 Unsigned Plugin
 -------------------------------

+In SoapUI OS 5.2.1 a signing procedure was introduced to hash out what product the plugin is included with.
+This plugin is not signed and can thereby only be used with SoapUI OS 5.2.0 and earlier.

-This plugin is an unsigned SoapUI plugin for now and until it is signed then you will have to build hschotts Jailbreak Plugin and put it in ``` ${SOAPUI_HOME}/jre/lib/ext ```
+If you want to test it on 5.2.1+ you will have to build hschotts Jailbreak Plugin and put it in ``` ${SOAPUI_HOME}/jre/lib/ext ```

 ```